-SLO County began developing a regional groundwater model in 2017.
-The active model domain covers the NCMA, NMMA, and a portion of the SMVMA north of the Santa Maria River.
-The model utilizes a significant amount of information presented in the SMGB Characterization and Planning Activities Study report among other sources.
-The TG provided model input data and a TG representative provided input via participation in frequent meetings.
+The TG has also supported development of a SLO County regional groundwater model, beginning in 2017.
+The modeled area includes the NCMA, NMMA, and a portion of the SMVMA.
+The TG provided model input data and a TG representative provided input via participation in frequent meetings with the groundwater modeling team.
 The TG also provided other feedback on the model development process in 2017 and 2018 by reviewing key documents and providing written comments to the groundwater modeling team, and provided comments and concerns during the final model calibration phase in 2019.
 The model was completed in 2019 (Geoscience, 2019).

-SLO PWD also took a leading role with respect to initiating the implementation of the state of California's Sustainable Groundwater Management Act (SGMA) in applicable groundwater basins.
+SLO PWD also took a leading role with respect to initiating the implementation of SGMA in applicable groundwater basins.
 SGMA, which was signed into law in September 2014 and enacted beginning January 1, 2015, established a new structure for managing California's groundwater resources at a local level.
 SGMA requires the formation of locally-controlled groundwater sustainability agencies (GSAs) in certain groundwater basins.
-And, SGMA requires that GSAs develop and implement a groundwater sustainability plan (GSP) to meet the sustainability goal of the basin or subbasin, to ensure that it is operated within its sustainable yield, without causing undesirable results.
+SGMA also requires that GSAs develop and implement a groundwater sustainability plan (GSP) to meet the sustainability goal of the basin or subbasin, to ensure that it is operated within its sustainable yield, without causing undesirable results.
+In 2015, the SLO County and Flood Control District Board adopted a strategy which established community focused GSAs based on cooperative interagency and stakeholder relationships.